whusym/whusym-p0/README.md

 is a command to run *subprojectC.py* at the directory */Users/foo/whusym-p0/subprojectC.py* with first *40* top words, and the stopwords file is *stopwords.txt*, and the punctuation list is in *punc.txt* (Here both txt files need to be at the same directory with the aforementioned python script).

+If you cannot find your spark master IP address, you can check on http://localhost:8080/.
 If you have workers set on the master, the scripts should run on workers as well.

+# TODO
+* Running more tests on subprojectD to improve TF-IDF performances.